Housing Navigation Menu

 ABCA SP Services, LLC - "Acceptance Beyond Commitment for People with Abilities!"
 Support Planning Services offering support under the Consumer Directed Community Supports (CDCS) and waiver umbrellas offering services to individuals and/or families with any of the waivers (DD, CADI, TBI, CAC, EW or AC) as well as the consumer or family support grants.
 Person Centered Planning and Essential Lifestyle Planning training is also available.

-Accra Care provides PCA and 245D services in all 87 Minnesota counties.
-We also offer Home Health services and Assisted Living Services as well as being a state approved FSE.
+Accra Care provides PCA, CDCS and 245D services in all 87 Minnesota counties.
+We also offer Home Health services in select locations as well as being a state approved FSE.

 ACR HomesWebsite: www.acrhomes.com

 Phone: 651-294-4704 office, 612-919-0882 cell

 ACR Homes provides residential services in group settings in over 50 homes throughout the suburban Twin Cities.
 We also provide services for individuals choosing Independent Housing Options.
 For over 30 years we have served children and adults who are developmentally or physically disabled.
 Our staff are hand picked and well trained to provide respectful, dignified care in a positive environment.